+4.6 Numeric model

 The values of numeric data objects are described in terms of a bit model, an integer model, and a floating-point model.
 Inquiry intrinsic procedures return values that describe the model rather than any particular hardware.
 The Fortran standard places minimal constraints on the representation of entities of type character and type logical.

+4.7 Interoperability

 Interoperability of Fortran program units with program units written in other languages is defined in terms of a companion processor.
 A Fortran processor is its own companion processor, and might have other companion processors as well.
 The interoperation of Fortran program units is defined as if the companion processor is defined by the C programming language.

+4.7 Parallelism

 Fortran is an inherently parallel programming language, with program execution consisting of one or more asynchronously executing replications, called images, of the program.
 The standard makes no requirements of how many images exist for any program, nor of the mechanism of inter-image communication.
 Inquiry intrinsic procedures are defined to allow a program to detect the number of images in use, and which replication a particular image represents.
 Synchronization statements are defined to allow a program to synchronize its images.
 Within an image, many statements involving arrays are specifically designed to allow efficient vector instructions.
 Several constructs for iteration are specifically designed to allow parallel execution.

-Fortran is the oldest international standard programming language with the first Fortran processors appearing over fifty years ago.
-During half a century of computing, computing technology has changed immensely, and Fortran has evolved via several revisions of the standard.
-Also, during half a century of computing and in response to customer demand, some popular processors supported extensions.
-There remains a substantial body of Fortran code that is written to previous versions of the standard or with extensions to previous versions, and before modern techniques of software development came into widespread use.
-The process of revising the standard has been done carefully with a goal of protecting applications programmers’ investments in older codes.
-Very few features were deleted from older revisions of the standard; those that were deleted were little used, or redundant with a superior alternative, or error-prone with a safer alternative.
-Many modern processors generally continue to support deleted features from older revisions of the Fortran standard, and even some extensions from older processors, and do so with the intention of reproducing the original semantics.
-Also, there exist automatic means of replacing at least some archaic features with modern alternatives.
-Even with automatic assistance, there might be reluctance to change existing software due to its having proven itself through usage on a wider variety of hardware than is in general use at present, or due to issues of regulation or certification.
-The decision to modernize trusted software is made cognizant of many factors, including the availability of resources to do so and the perceived benefits.
-This document does not attempt to specify criteria for modernizing trusted old code.

 5 General guidance for Fortran

-In addition to the top 20 generic programming rules from 24772-1 clause 5.2, additional rules from this section apply specifically to the Fortran programming language.
+In addition to the top 20 generic programming rules from ISO IEC 24772-1 clause 5.2, additional rules from this section apply specifically to the Fortran programming language.
 The recommendations of this clause are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.

 Every guidance provided in this section, and in the corresponding Part section, is supported material in Clause 6 of this document, as well as other important recommendations.